Wikstroemia sandwicensis

 All the formally recognized native species of Wikstroemia in Hawai‘i (currently 12 species) have the common Hawaiian name ‘ākia.
 And, while according to Pukui & Elbert [1986], some "varieties" were given qualifying adjectives such as lau nui (large leaf), mānalo (sweet, safe from harm), and pehu (swollen), it's currently impossible to attribute ancient species-specific uses to any Hawaiian Wikstroemia species.
 Therefore, the following is a collection of all the ancient Hawaiian uses of "‘ākia" we were able to find in the literature.

 Perhaps the most interesting ancient use of ‘ākia was to catch fish, a process called hola.
 Hawaiian fishermen, using a nearby rock, would pound the bark and leaves of ‘ākia and then place double handfuls of the mash inside a sheath of coconut leaf or twisted grass.
 This was then placed under the water, most often in a tidepool but sometimes in deeper water or a stream.
-Within about ten minutes, the narcotic poison would cause the fish to swim about aimlessly or float to the surface where they were easily collected.
+Within about ten minutes, the narcotic poison would cause the fish to swim about aimlessly or float to the surface, where they were easily collected.
 Although the ‘ākia poison often killed the fish, it did not taint their flesh, which could be eaten without concern [Degener 1973].

 While fish poisoned and caught using ‘ākia were safe to eat, apparently the ‘ākia poison itself was not.
 Degener [1973] and others state that the poison, while harmless to the touch, was extremely poisonous if eaten.
 He further describes that a deadly drink, prepared with the root and bark of ‘ākia along with several other plant parts, was used for suicide and the execution of criminals.
 Supposedly, the person giving the doomed person the poison in a cup called apukoheoheo would sarcastically say, "He wahi mea ola ia" ("This is to keep you alive.").

-The strong fibrous bark of many species of Thymelaeaceae have been used worldwide for cordage [Britannica] and ‘ākia in Hawai‘i was no exception.
-Peterson in Wagner et al. [1990] has an excellent review of Hawaiian Wikstroemia fiber use and strength, where he states: "Species of Wikstroemia have furnished one of the strongest Hawaiian fibers, used in making ropes and braids.
+The strong fibrous bark of many species of Thymelaeaceae has been used worldwide for cordage [Britannica], and ‘ākia in Hawai‘i was no exception.
+Peterson in Wagner et al. [1990] has an excellent review of Hawaiian Wikstroemia fiber use and strength, where he states, "Species of Wikstroemia have furnished one of the strongest Hawaiian fibers, used in making ropes and braids.
 It is also said to have been used in making kapa."
 He goes on to say that measurements made at the Swedish Institute for Textile Research have shown that the fibers from W. oahuensis var. oahuensis branches desiccated for six months were about the same density as that of New Zealand flax (Phormium tenax) and ramie (Boehmeria nivea).
 And, in another study by Beatrice Krauss using traditional Hawaiian methods, cord made from W. oahunesis bark had half the tensile strength of Tossa jute (Corchorus olotorius).

-Additional ancient uses of ‘ākia include:
+Additional ancient uses of ‘ākia include the following:

 Lamb [1981] claims ‘ākia wood was used as ‘auamo (carrying pole) or beating sticks.